andrewsali/plotlyBars/README.md

 ## How to adapt your code

-There are two ways to wrap your existing code to show the loading bars.
+There are two ways to wrap your existing code to show the loading bars (in either case make sure to load the `plotlyBars` library both in the UI and server R-files).
 The first is somewhat experimental, but requires minimal code-change.
 The second has less magic, but requires a bit more (albeit still small) changes.

 ### Wrap your code in withBars / withBarsUI